nexus421/Kotlin-Extensions-Android/README.md

 ***Now Available on Jitpack!***
 In settings.gradle, add *maven { url 'https://jitpack.io' }*
-In your build.gradle add *implementation 'com.github.nexus421:Kotlin-Extensions-Android:1.0.0'*
+In your build.gradle add *implementation 'com.github.nexus421:Kotlin-Extensions-Android:1.1.0'* (Check Releases for other verions)

 **Examples:**
 **String.hash()** -> Hash any String fast and easily